XiaojiaoChen/hydrosoft_arduino/README.md

+# Installation:

+merge the libraries folder with your arduino libraries.

+Normally, the directory tree would look like

+Arduino_workspace/
+     -/hydrosoft_arduino
+     -/libraries
+         -/ros_lib

-# hydrosoft_arduino
+# Feature:
-The .h/.cpp files are modifed from the Pneudrive rep.

-communicate through rosserial (default baudrate 57600)
+Communicate through rosserial (default baudrate 57600)